zentala/framed-icon-generator/README.md

 4) Icons for smart home buttons, clarifying their functions.
 5) Labels for jars and storage containers.

-This service seems absent in the market, especially in Poland, and I would be a potential customer.
-If you're interested in investing in such a venture, contact [Zentala Innovation Agency](http://zentala.agency/), that I created to realize such innovative projects.
+This service seems absent in the market, especially in Poland, and I would be a potential customer, so I could suppose there are others.
+I dream of building a SaaS application of this kind, so if you're interested in investing in such a venture, contact [Zentala Innovation Agency](http://zentala.agency/), that I created to realize such innovative projects.

 # 🖨️ Print Quality
 I used a Brother `PT-E550W` printer which offers only 180dpi resolution, resulting in legible but slightly pixelated prints.
 For professional applications, I recommend a printer with 360dpi resolution, such as the `PT-P900W`, for clearer output.
 I used 24mm width semi-transparent tape.
 I strongly recommend these transparent tapes for a seamlessly blending or background-communing effect.